Air Pump at 1A Auto

 What is an AIR Pump and where is it Located?

 As emission control strategies evolved over time and became more effective, and the catalytic converter was introduced, the amount of unburned and partially burned fuel existing in the exhaust stream lessened.
 This changed the purpose of the secondary air injection system.
-The system was thus adapted to support the proper function of the catalytic converter, now the primary device for emission control, most commonly during a vehicle’s warm-up.
-So, when the engine is cold, the air that is injected at the upstream (original) point of injection cleans up the rich air-to-fuel mixture needed to run.
+The system was thus adapted to support the proper function of the catalytic converter, now the primary device for emission control, most important during a vehicle’s warm-up.
+So, when the engine is cold, the air that is injected at the upstream (original) point of injection cleans up the rich air-to-fuel mixture needed to start the engine.
 This raises the temperature of the exhaust, quickly bringing up the temperature of the catalytic converter to the point needed for it to operate, and so the secondary air system shuts down.
 On some larger vehicles, like trucks and SUVs, the secondary air system also pumps air into the exhaust manifolds during warm-up, and that air is then directed downstream to the catalytic converter itself while it is in operation in order to help burn off the large amount of fuel needed to run these types of large vehicles.

 So, back to the AIR pump - how does it work exactly?
 The AIR pump is a type of rotary pump called a vane pump.
 When the pump is engaged, pressurized air is forced into the injection point(s) by the spinning vanes of the pump.
 The pump assembly includes a screen in order to filter out any large particles possibly contained within the air that could damage the system.
 A valve is present to prevent any backfire of exhaust through the air injection system, as this could damage the smog pump and other exhaust system components.
 There are two ways that the actual AIR pump motor itself can be powered.
 Mechanical pumps are driven by the serpentine belt and are usually found mounted on the engine.
 More modern electric pumps are driven by an electric motor receiving DC power from the battery and are also located under the hood.